MichaelBrueggemann/sheepsmeadow/README.md

     2. Learn to set up testing enviroments.
 Setting up this pipeline was a new experience for me, as these tests arent run on my local machine, but instead are run in a VM on GitHub.
 Therefore debugging was a bit challenging (i encountered the famous "but it works on my machine" a lot :) ).
 Using the tool `act` was a great help, to debug the VM locally.

 ## 11.04.2024
-- In the current implementation, each agent will get a new Int2D-Object every time a location has to be changed.
+- In the current implementation, each agent will get a new `Int2D`-Object every time a location has to be changed.
 This is incredibly inefficient, as this pollutes memory.
 I decided to leave it in, as the effort needed to change this doesn't outweigh the benefit, as this project doesn't aim to provide the most performant simulation, but instead provide a simple example to learn Agent-Based-Modelling.
 This programm should be used as explanatory material in an first year undergrad course, so i think this is a fair consideration, as this is only a hobby project of me.

+## 26.04.2024
+- changed the implementation of a Neighbourhood, to enable an easier control flow to evaluate if an `Action` can be performed on an `Agent`

+- Actions (rules) an agent can perform should be encapsulated in an object.
+This has the benefit, that the use of the `Action` interface can be enforced.
+This allows me to use the `checkCondition()` and `execute()` function in the agents source code.
+This later enables other Users to add new `Action`s, will still securing that the model logic won't break.

+- Each `Action` has a condition (defined by the `checkCondition()` function) that defines when the `Action` can be applied.

+- All Actions of an `Agent` are collected in a `ruleSet`, a PriorityQuene\<Action>  which sorts all `Action`s of an `Agent` by their `priority`.
+This defines the "importance" of "Action"s for the "Agent".